-Here’s my guide to visiting the Accademia Gallery in Venice Italy.
+Planning a visit to the Accademia Gallery in Venice Italy?
 The Galleria dell’Academia is Venice’s most important museum.
 In this guide, I give you an overview of the museum and identify 15 masterpieces you can’t miss.

 The Accademia houses the world’s best collection of pre-19th century Venetian painting.
 The museum traces the evolution of Venetian art from the Middle Ages to the 18th century.

 The gallery has paintings by luminaries such as Veronese, Titian, Tintoretto, Tiepolo, Bellini, Canaletto, and Giorgione.
 Its prize possession is the world’s most famous drawing, Leonardo da Vinci’s Vitruvian Man, although it isn’t often on display.

 The Accademia is almost always empty, even during high season.
 I know, I’ve been in July.

 Given the museum’s vaunted collection, it’s rather shocking.
 Perhaps the collection is difficult viewing if you’re not an art lover.
 Or, people associate Venice with canals and gondola rides and not art.

 In any event, the Accademia is a wonderful place to see great art without the crowds of Italy’s better known museums like the Uffizi Gallery or the Vatican Museums.

 Founded in 1750, the Accademia occupies three buildings.
 They were originally a church, monastery, and scuola.
 In Venice, a scuola was a social club of wealthy citizens dedicated to charitable works.